 I started my career in the pharmaceutical industry on toxicology-related topics.
 Then, as I loved chemistry, I worked in several laboratories including one specialised in environmental matters, before being recruited in a refinery in Normandy, a job that allowed me to discover the oil sector.
-Then, I worked for an oil-related maintenance company based in Monaco, which after a few months spent at Headquarters led me to work in Gabon in rotation for four years.
+Then, I worked for an oil-related maintenance company based in Monaco, which led me to work in Gabon in rotation for four years.
 This is where I heard of Perenco and was talked into applying there...

 I stayed there 18 months before being appointed HSE Deputy Manager in Gabon.
 I was much moved to come back to this country, quite a while after my first rotation experience.
 Currently, I am still fulfilling the same role but in the Congo (Pointe-Noire) where I arrived in 2017.

 What does your job entail and which challenges do you face?

 My role consists in working together with the Production, Projects, Drilling and Workover teams in order to prepare and carry out operations on our facilities.

 I completed a drilling training with an external provider to be effective and relevant in my recommendations after I joined Perenco.
 This training has been enriched over time through experience acquired on the field, specific to each subsidiary and each site.

 The HSE team is composed of five people and fully integrated into operations: this makes it truly effective.
 We participate in all the preparation phases of the various operations, including those involving suppliers.
 We work directly with sites, onshore and off-shore: HSE audit, practical monitoring, and technical assistance on Health and Environment topics.